-It may seem tedious, but the effort will be well worth it.
-Here are our top 5 tips for hiring a Virtual Assistant:
+It may seem tedious, but the effort will be well worth it for all small business owners.

-Identify the Tasks You Want Outsourced
+1 – Identify All The Tasks You Want Outsourced

-High demand for virtual assistance work has opened up new opportunities in the industry for people with varied skill sets.
+The high demand for virtual assistance work has opened up new opportunities in the industry for people with varied skill sets.

 You have to be more specific in the qualifications and specialization of every applicant so you can find someone who fits the job description.